 Dark and Smokey with a Big Winged Liner

 Turn up the look of a classic winged liner by adding a bit of drama with dark eyeshadow.
 In achieving this look, go for velvety browns on the lid to accentuate your eye shape and finish with a big, bold wing.
 If you love the smokey look, smudge out the eyeliner with a pencil brush and black eyeshadow.
 Clean up any fallen eyeshadow and the bottom of the actual wing with a pointed cotton bud soaked in makeup remover.

-Get that effortless bridal glow by applying a shimmery eyeshadow to the center of your lid, blending up and out towards the brow bone.
-Keep the rest of the look simple and glowy with a pale pink lip and matching blush.
-And of course, don't forget the highlight on the tops of your cheeks.
+Get that effortless bridal glow by applying a shimmery eyeshadow to the center of your lid, blending up and out toward the brow bone.
+Keep the rest of the look simple and glowy with a pale-pink lip and matching blush.
+And, of course, don't forget the highlight on the tops of your cheeks.

 Minimal and Effortless